jessevang/UnifiedExperienceSystem/README.md

 Step 4: Use Case for this API
 Once you've accessed the API, you can:

-    Set XP for Skills or XP for Abilities
+    Set XP for Skills or Abilities
-    View Ability Levels to perform certain actions
+    Get Ability Levels to perform certain actions in Mod